atreyasha/spp-explainability/docs/develop.md

         2. Compare results to that of other paper(s)

+            1.  mention that data set was altered to keep it in good quality by removing duplicates, perhaps this can be re-tested without such processing or used as a limitation/further-work -\> although results appear to show that performance metric improve when using original data set because of duplicates and overlaps between train and test sets

     5. Discussion

-        1.  addresss interesting observations and their implications
+        1.  address interesting observations and their implications

         2.  expound on trade-off between performance and explainability and process of mimic extraction